The African Burying Place

 Coffin hardware from Flora Freeman's grave

-A few years ago a mole was digging the ground at Flora’s grave.
-A few pieces of coffin hardware were recovered by Dr. Nick Bellantoni, Ruth Shapleigh-Brown, and myself.
+A few years ago a mole was digging the ground at Flora's grave.
+A few pieces of coffin hardware were recovered by Dr. Nick Bellantoni and me.
+These were deposited at the Historical Society, but were misplaced at some point.

 All of this has made me ache for the town I grew up in.
 It is hard enough to know that since Cheshire segregated African Americans in death, it probably segregated them in life too.
 It is hard to comprehend the maliciousness with which some of Cheshire’s more well known historical figures treated their captives, and painful to read about the “boys will be boys” jokes that were perpetrated on Cheshire’s black citizens in the 18th and 19th centuries and recorded by Edwin R. Brown.
 But it is much, much harder to know that even today, in a place where we are supposed to be showing respect to our dead, the Hillside Cemetery Association continues to disregard and disrespect the black bodies that were a part of our community and helped build the town we live in.
 And that they continue to desecrate the ground in which they were buried.